BlaiseRideout/SeattleMahjong/content/beginners.md

 +++

 ## Getting Started
-This guide is meant to be used to help introduce new players to the game of riichi mahjong.
+This guide is meant to help introduce new players to the game of riichi mahjong.
 Advanced terms and rules are omitted here in the interest of accessibility.
-After much experience teaching brand new players, I believe this is the best method to start playing and understanding the game quickly.
+After much experience teaching brand new players, we believe this is the best method to start playing and understanding the game quickly.
 Be forewarned that in order to fully grasp all the intricacies and strategies of Japanese mahjong, players should find locals in their own area to play with and learn from.
 There are also many mahjong resources available online as well as websites that feature online play.
 (Links at the end of the page)

 ## Basic Rules
-Japanese mahjong, also known as riichi mahjong, is a style of mahjong developed in Japan in the early 1900's.
+Japanese mahjong, also known as _riichi mahjong_, is a style of mahjong developed in Japan in the early 1900's.
 It borrows many of the rules from traditional Chinese mahjong with some additions and omissions.

 ## Materials
 A Japanese mahjong set consists of 136 tiles containing 3 suits containing 4 sets of tiles numbered 1 - 9 as well as 4 wind tiles and 3 dragon tiles.
-Points are scored with point sticks in denominations of 10,000, 5,000, 1,000 and 100.
+Points are scored with sticks in denominations of 10,000, 5,000, 1,000, 100, and sometimes 500 points.
 Each player starts a standard game with 25,000 points.
 A set of dice are also needed and the game is usually played on a mahjong mat or table.
 Links to mahjong supplies at the end of the guide.

 ## Tile Suits